wp-plugins/wp-spamshield/readme.txt

 **Spam Options**

-**M2 - Use two methods to set cookies.**
-This adds a secondary non-JavaScript method to set cookies in addition to the standard JS method.

 **Blocked Comment Logging Mode**
 This is a temporary diagnostic mode that logs blocked comment submissions for 7 days, then turns off automatically.
 If you want to see what spam has been blocked on your site, this is the option to use.
 Also, if you experience any technical issues, this will help with diagnosis, as you can email this log file to support if necessary.
 If you suspect you are having a technical issue, please turn this on right away and start logging data.
 Then submit a [support request](http://www.redsandmarketing.com/plugins/wp-spamshield/support/), and we'll email you back asking to see the log file so we can help you fix whatever the issue may be.
 The log is cleared each time this feature is turned on, so make sure you download the file before turning it back on.
 Also the log is capped at 2MB for security.
 This feature may use slightly higher server resources, so for best performance, only use when necessary.
 (Most websites won't notice any difference.)